abwesend890/specmon-tls-parser/app/README.md

 ### update path variable
-The following should be within your `$PATH`: `$(go env GOPATH)/bin`
+The following should be within your `$PATH`: `$(go env GOPATH)/bin` -->
+# Prepare the environment
+Run `make shell` to get the pipenv shell.

+# Server Control
+## Start the server
+From this directory, run `make -C python-server start`

+## Stop the server
+From this directory, run `make -C python-server stop`

 # GRPC example
 _this example may be outdated, but can be adapted_